ABOUT SOUTH OF THE BORDER

 CURRENT GUILTY PARTIES

 Paul Mavroudis - Creator of this project.
 If it's not explicitly mentioned that someone else wrote stuff here, then in all likelihood it was me who probably did.
-Arts (Honours) graduate at Victoria University, currently undertaking a PhD.
+Arts (Honours) graduate at Victoria University, having submitted a PhD that I'm still waiting for a mark on.
 Attended South games only intermittently due to various very stupid reasons from about late 1992 until 2004, wandered off into some strange land in 2005, and since 2006 has been far more dedicated.

 It came to my attention in April 2011 that some of you were interested in my footballing pedigree.
 I've never played a junior game.
 I've never played a senior match.
 I've never coached.
 My experience as a player is based solely at a very social level.
 The highlight of my career was accidentally dribbling past about three players in a supporters match held at Lakeside Stadium a few years back.
 I was so surprised by this occurrence, that I fluffed a five metre pass at the end of the move.